UPCOMING EVENTS

 Friends of Seaweed - Beach Walk with

 Explore the intertidal zone with marine scientist Dr. Alecia Bellgrove (DeakinSeaweed, Deakin University).
-Dr. Bellgrove will provide an introduction to what to look for before participants discover and discuss a range of fascinating algae species.
+Dr. Bellgrove will provide an introduction to what to look for, how to use ID Cards and record observations onto iNaturalist.

 Sat, 28 March 2026